kartiksaxena532/ZooperCart/README.md

 ## License

-ZooperCart is open-source software licensed under the MIT License.
+ZooperCart is open-source software licensed under the MIT License created with 💖 by kartik saxena.

 ---

-Feel free to modify or adapt this README to fit the specific requirements of your project!